-The Group leases various staff dormitory (2020: office) for its operations.
-Lease agreements are typically made for fixed period of 10 years (2020: two to three years).
+The Group leases various staff dormitory (2021: staff dormitory) for its operations.
+Lease agreements are typically made for fixed period of 10 years (2021: 10 years).
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.
 The lease agreements do not impose any covenants and the leased assets may not be used as security for borrowing purposes.